It (miniseries): Pre-production

-Motive

-Hollywood significantly increased their interest in screen adaptations of King's work after the box office success of Pet Sematary (1989), and several of went into development; around this time, ABC had acquired the rights to a television miniseries of It and green-lit it to be an eight-to-ten-hour miniseries.
+Hollywood significantly increased their interest in screen adaptations of King's work after the box office success of Pet Sematary (1989), and several of them went into development; around this time, ABC had acquired the rights to a television miniseries of It and green-lit it to be an eight-to-ten-hour miniseries.
 One reason, according to Lawrence D. Cohen, was that it was "the heyday of networks adapting lengthy novels for TV."
 ABC film chief Allen Sabinson explained that they chose to produce It as a previous film based on a King story about children, Stand by Me (1986), was a success.
 The producers were also focused on the story's drama aspects, likely due to most viewers leaning towards drama productions in 1990.

 It was made at a time when the television landscape was making a slight change into unusual styles, as indicated by the popularity of shows like David Lynch's Twin Peaks (1990–91) and Tales from the Crypt (1989–96).
 Twin Peaks was constantly referenced in discussions between the cast and crew of It during shooting.
 As Tommy Lee Wallace recalled, "It brought everyone's attention to the fact that it doesn't have to be like and look like and act like everything else to succeed.
 You can break new ground – not with hard-core violence or nudity, necessarily – but just by being different and strange, which I certainly am trying to bring to It."
 At the same time, CBS was taking similar chances with the horror film Psycho IV: The Beginning (1990), which aired in the same month as It and also featured Olivia Hussey, who played Audra in It.